yoraish/shortest_path_to_cpp/README.md

             v.push_back(1);
         }
         ```
+        A common use case for passing by reference is when you want to modify the object passed to the function.
+Or in other words, if you want to "return more than one value" from a function.
+An example for this is below, where both `a` and `b` are modified.
+        ```cpp
+        void assignValues(int& a, int& b)
+        {
+            a = 1;
+            b = 2;
+        }
+        ```

-        A popular version of this is passing by `const` reference, which means that the object cannot be modified.
+        A version of passing by reference is is **passing by `const` reference**, which means that the object cannot be modified.
 This is useful when we want to use the information stored in some object without changing it.
         ```cpp
         void foo(const std::vector<int>& v)
         {
             // v cannot be modified.
             v.push_back(1); // This will not compile.
+            int x = v[0]; // This is fine.
         }

         ```